labrat-0/weasel-tools/README.md

 # 🧪 LabRat Mick's WEASEL Tools Setup

-*Supercharge your Windows 11 WSL2 Ubuntu LTS environment* 🚀
+*Supercharge your Windows 11 WSL2(Weasel😆) Ubuntu LTS environment* 🚀

 ## 🎯 Overview

-This project provides an automated setup script to configure a powerful and personalized development environment within WSL2 on Windows 11, based on Ubuntu LTS.
+This project provides an automated setup script to configure a powerful and personalized environment within WSL2 on Windows 11, based on Ubuntu LTS.

 ### ✨ Features